○ 6 min read

 Collagen is a key component of your body.
 It’s the most abundant protein you have, and its main job is to make connective tissue.
 You’ve probably heard of collagen in your fitness research as it’s an important part of health and beauty.
 A lack of collagen plays a key role in aging or at least the appearance of aging.

 Collagen is one of two proteins that make up the connective tissues that hold your body together.
 The protein is most notably found in the skin, bones, and muscles.
-When these fibers connect, they give your skin and muscles strength and elasticity.
+When these fibers connect, they give your skin and muscles strength and suppleness.

 Unfortunately, as people age, the collagen in their bodies depletes, and this is how the signs of aging begin to appear in the skin.
 Skin becomes broken down, and they become saggy and less elastic.
 This leads to wrinkles and other visible signs of aging.
 It’s not just the skin that’s affected by a reduction in collagen, but it’s where it’s most visible.